-The availability of smoking cessation programs can lead to people smoking more, since the people get the impression they can stop anytime they choose to.
-And once a consumer has gone through a debt consolidation program, that consumer may become more likely to spend irresponsibly, since the consumer figures he can go through a debt consolidation program again.
+The availability of a smoking cessation programs could lead to a prospect smoking more, since they get the impression they can stop anytime they choose to.
+And once a consumer has gone through a debt consolidation program, that consumer may become more likely to spend irresponsibly, since the consumer figures they can go through a debt consolidation program again.
 Researchers at University of Pennsylvania, University of Florida, and University of North Carolina-Chapel Hill point out how backup plans—in this case, what is called remedy marketing—can have unintended consequences.

 A set of studies at University of Wisconsin-Madison and University of Pennsylvania expanded the scope of this finding, applying it to work life.
 People were asked to complete tasks with a promise of rewards for successful achievement.
 Some of the participants were also encouraged to develop backup plans for how they might obtain equivalent payoffs if failing to get them from the study conditions.
 Those participants with backup plans did less well on the tasks and showed lower drive to get the reward.